letakeane/emotican-app/README.md

 ## Project Name & Pitch
 ### *emotican*:
-Many children, due to autism, developmental delays, or trauma have difficulty nonverbally communicating their emotions through facial expressions.
+Many children, due to autism, developmental delays, or trauma have difficulty nonverbally communicating their emotions through facial expressions (sometimes this is known as "low affect").

 A common practice in behavioral therapy is to build up muscle memory by playing "emotion charades" - the child is given an emotion to perform, and is also tasked with guessing what emotion another person is expressing.